Are you a news junkie?

 For example, have you ever had that experience where you began shopping for a new car?
 You decide you want a specific make and model and color and all of a sudden every time you drive around you notice everyone seems to be driving your car!

 Wow, has everyone just purchased the same car all of a sudden?
-Probably not.

 You just noticed them because you have been researching and looking at this particular car and your brain has now added this item to the list of things you want to notice.